How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Asking for changes

-Add rate limiting to the /api/login endpoint.
-Use a sliding window
+Add sliding-window rate limiting to the /api/login endpoint:

-Aider will propose changes as a diff, apply them to your files, and create a Git commit with a descriptive message like:
+Aider proposes changes as a diff, applies them to your files, and commits with a descriptive message:

-Since every change is a commit, your standard Git workflow applies:
+Because every change is a commit, your standard Git tools work:

 Step 5: Core Features